Submit your documents

 Proof of identity

-You must send us a certified copy of your birth certificate or passport.
+You must send us a certified copy of your passport.

-If the name on your application does not match the name on your birth certificate or passport you must also send us a certified copy of your marriage certificate or deed poll to match the name you used on your application.
+If the name on your application does not match the name on your passport you must also send us a certified copy of your marriage certificate or Name-change deed poll to match the name you used on your application.

 Submitting fake or forged documents